Geometric Dominating Set and Set Cover via Local Search: Abstract

 \section{Abstract}

 In this paper, we study two classic optimization problems: minimum geometric dominating set and set cover.
-In the dominating set problem, for a given set of objects as input, the objective is to choose minimum number of input objects such that every input object is dominated by the chosen set of objects.
-Here, one object is dominated by the other if both of them have non-empty intersection region.
-For the second problem, for a given set of points and objects, the objective is to choose minimum number of objects to cover all the points.
-This is a special version of the set cover problem.
+In the dominating-set problem, for a given set of objects in {the} plane as input, the objective is to choose a minimum number of input objects such that every input object is dominated by the chosen set of objects.
+Here, one object is dominated by {another} if both of them have {a} nonempty intersection region.
+For the second problem, for a given set of points and objects {in a plane}, the objective is to choose {a} minimum number of objects to cover all the points.
+This is a special version of the set-cover problem.

-Both the problems have been studied for different types of objects for a long time.
-These problems become APX-hard when the objects are axis-parallel rectangles, ellipses, $\alpha$-fat objects of constant description complexity, and convex polygons.
-On the other hand, PTAS (polynomial time approximation scheme) is known for them when the objects are disks or unit squares.
-Surprisingly, PTAS was unknown even for arbitrary squares.
-For homothetic set of convex objects, an $O(k^4)$ approximation algorithm is known for dominating set problem, where $k$ is the number of corners in a convex object.
-On the other hand, QPTAS (quasi polynomial time approximation scheme) is known very recently for the covering problem when the objects are pseudodisks.
-For both problems obtaining a PTAS remains open for a large class of objects.
+{Both problems have been well studied subject to various restrictions on the input objects.} These problems {are} APX-hard {for object sets} consisting of axis-parallel rectangles, ellipses, $\alpha$-fat objects of constant description complexity, and convex polygons.
+On the other hand, PTASs (polynomial time approximation schemes) are known {for object sets} consisting of disks or unit squares.
+Surprisingly, {a} PTAS was unknown even for arbitrary squares.